GitMirroring/gnuboot/site/index.md

 Libreboot uses [coreboot](https://www.coreboot.org/) for [hardware initialization](https://doc.coreboot.org/getting_started/architecture.html).
-Coreboot is difficult to configure for most non-technical users; it handles only basic initialization and jumps to a separate [payload](https://doc.coreboot.org/payloads.html) program (e.g.
+Coreboot is notoriously difficult to install for most non-technical users; it handles only basic initialization and jumps to a separate [payload](https://doc.coreboot.org/payloads.html) program (e.g.
 [GRUB](https://www.gnu.org/software/grub/),
 [Tianocore](https://www.tianocore.org/)), which must also be configured.
-*Libreboot solves this problem*; it is a *coreboot distribution* with an [automated build system](docs/build/) that builds complete *ROM images*, for easy installation.
-User-friendly documentation is provided.
+*Libreboot solves this problem*; it is a *coreboot distribution* with an [automated build system](docs/build/) that builds complete *ROM images*, for more robust installation.
+Documentation is provided.

 [![](https://av.vimuser.org/0001-300x225.jpg){.right}](https://av.vimuser.org/0001.jpg)